-Given the simple tasks of the best password management for all these products, how are they to distinguish themselves from the pack?
+Given the simple tasks of the best password manager for all these products, how are they to distinguish themselves from the pack?

 Password management for applications, and not just websites, is one useful advanced feature.
 Another is a safe browser that prevents confidential transactions and is automatically invoked anytime you access a financial site.
 The ability to simplify the password change process seems to be becoming increasingly rare.
 To retain zero-knowledge policies, some password managers never incorporated this feature.